The 2018 Best Zero Turn Mower Buyer’s Guide – How to Pick The Best ZTR For You!

 Cost: $2300-$3500 depending on size.

 Myth-Buster No. 1: “These dependable – yet affordable – mowing machines will cut a yard twice as fast as a lawn tractor.
 They feature smaller, less-powerful engines with smaller gas tanks, maxing out at 6-7 miles per hour.”
-One manufacture started this mess by advertising in 2012 “that you can cut your mowing time almost in half.*” What that actually means is using their lap-bar zero-turn your mower is more agile so the total time it takes to mow yard your is less than with their lawn tractor.
-(They no longer make the lawn tractor that was used in that claim.)
+One manufacturer started this mess by advertising in 2012 “that you can cut your mowing time almost in half.*” What that actually means is using their lap-bar zero-turn – your mower is more agile so the total time it takes to mow yard your is less than with their lawn tractor.
+(They no longer make the lawn tractor that was used in that claim.) * Watch this video to see the original advertising claim: Toro Time Cutter

 If a lap-bar zero-turn looks too complicated to learn or you are not willing to spend the extra money for the second transmission on a steering wheel ZTR the Craftsman Yard Tractors and Craftsman Pro Series Lawn Tractors with the Turn-Tight steering will mow and trim your lawn almost as fast.
 They use a special front steering that makes the lawn tractors almost as agile as a zero-turn mower.